justnonamenoname/lifeticle/readme.txt

 Experimental methods

-Experimental methods for confirming the theory in the study of the brain:
+Experimental methods for confirming the theory in the research of the brain:
 1) The streams for qualia must converge on a single particle through the method of quantum entanglement
 2) The effect of the lifeticle and information about qualia on the brain
 3) The lifeticle must not be replaced by something else throughout life The theory is a direct consequence of the organism's structure.
-In studying the brain, one must start from the principle of maximum divisibility, meaning that the brain consists of indivisible particles and that the carrier of consciousness is located somewhere in the brain (the issue is discussed in the section on the necessity of a consciousness carrier in fundamentality).
+In researching the brain, one must start from the principle of maximum divisibility, meaning that the brain consists of indivisible particles and that the carrier of consciousness is located somewhere in the brain (the issue is discussed in the section on the necessity of a consciousness carrier in fundamentality).
 To disprove the theory, it is necessary, for example, to prove:
 That particles disappear at death, or that we are in a virtual reality, or that there is a moment of death and undiscovered angels really arrive.